syncfusion-content/xamarin-docs/Xamarin/SfMaps/Legend.md

 ## Legend position

-Based on the margin values of x and y-axes, the legends can be positioned using the  [`LegendPosition`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfMaps.XForms~Syncfusion.SfMaps.XForms.MapLegendSetting~LegendPosition.html#)property of the [`MapLegendSetting`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfMaps.XForms~Syncfusion.SfMaps.XForms.MapLegendSetting.html#) class.
+Based on the values of x (in the range of 0 to 100) and y (in the range of 0 to 100), the legends can be positioned using the  [`LegendPosition`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfMaps.XForms~Syncfusion.SfMaps.XForms.MapLegendSetting~LegendPosition.html#)property of the [`MapLegendSetting`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfMaps.XForms~Syncfusion.SfMaps.XForms.MapLegendSetting.html#) class.
 Legends will be positioned in the range of 0 to 100 (screen size ratio).
 By default, the *LegendPosition* is (50,10).

 The legend items will be placed in multiple rows if size of the total legend exceeds the available size.